Macintosh XL: Discontinuation

-The company discontinued Macintosh XL less than four months after its introduction.
-Due to the limited number of parts ordered, Apple sold its entire allocations of Macintosh XL for 1985 much earlier than anticipated.
-Had Apple continued to manufacture Macintosh XL as to meet the demand at lower price, the company would have lost even more money on each unit.
-Additionally, the cancellation was also due to the necessary consolidation of expenses and projects.
+Apple discontinued the Macintosh XL less than four months after its introduction.
+Apple sold its entire allocation of parts earlier than planned, and continuing production at the volume needed to meet demand would have resulted in a loss on each unit sold.
+The cancellation also reflected a broader consolidation of expenses and projects.

-A developer said that Macintosh XL existed only so Apple could say that a Macintosh with hard drive and more memory existed.
-Most developers were not surprised, he said, because of Apple's obvious preference for Macintosh over Lisa.
-In 1986, Apple offered an exchange program for the owners of Lisa and Macintosh XL: The owners could exchange their Lisa and Macintosh XL along with $1,495 US for the new Macintosh Plus and Hard Disk 20 (list price of $4,098 US).
+One developer told Computerworld that the Macintosh XL existed only so Apple could claim a Macintosh with a hard drive and additional memory was available, and said most developers were unsurprised by the cancellation given Apple's evident preference for the Macintosh over the Lisa.
+In 1986, Apple offered an exchange program for owners of the Lisa and Macintosh XL: customers could trade in their machines along with $1,495 for a new Macintosh Plus and Hard Disk 20, which had a combined list price of $4,098.

 Sun Remarketing

-After Apple dropped the XL from its price list in September 1985, Sun Remarketing of Logan, Utah, bought a number of Apple's remaining inventory and continued to sell them under license with their updated version of MacWorks Plus, re-branding it as Macintosh Professional.
+After Apple removed the XL from its price list in September 1985, Sun Remarketing of Logan, Utah purchased a portion of Apple's remaining inventory and continued to sell the machines under license with an updated version of MacWorks Plus, rebranding the product as the Macintosh Professional.

-Although no new Lisas were available for sale, development continued on MacWorks Plus to support the installed base of Lisas, making them as relevant as their closely related cousin Macintosh Plus.
+Development of MacWorks Plus continued after Apple ceased Lisa sales, extending software support for the installed base of Lisa and Macintosh XL machines through System 7.5.5.

 Legacy

-Macintosh XL shares the same legacy as Lisa before it.
-However, the increased sales from the emulation of the Macintosh operating system proved that the Macintosh family badly needed a more professional environment which could support larger monitors, greater memory, and more expandability than Macintosh 512K offered.
+The stronger-than-expected demand for the Macintosh XL has been cited as evidence that the Macintosh line required a more professional configuration — one supporting larger monitors, greater memory, and more expandability than the Macintosh 512K offered.